AntonioNoack/RemsEngine/README.md

 - simple switch between forward- and deferred rendering
     - for beautiful MSAA with a few lights,
     - or thousands of lights without performance hit
-    - forward rendering does not support SSR nor SSAO
+    - Note: forward rendering does not support SSR nor SSAO
 - depth-edge-detection based anti-aliasing (like FXAA)
 - different light types, with shadow support: directional, spot, point
 - shadows with cascades (directional)